jacklam718/algo/leetcode/205-isomorphic-strings/README.md

 # My idea for this problem

-1. Creating Two Hash Tables: Creating two hash tables to map characters in s to characters in t and vice versa is a good approach.
-This allows you to track the mappings in both directions.
+1. Creating two hash tables to map characters in s to characters in t and vice versa is a good approach.
+This allows me to track the mappings in both directions.

-2. Checking the Hash Tables: Checking the hash tables to ensure that the current character is not already mapped to another character and that the mapping is consistent is a valid way to determine if the strings are isomorphic.
+2. Checking the hash tables to ensure that the current character is not already mapped to another character and that the mapping is consistent is a valid way to determine if the strings are isomorphic.

 ```